FS2P ONLINE

 All we need is your work and your contact info.
 No essays, no statements, no plans.
 You’re welcome.

 Every applicant must submit a PDF of the narrative feature script or series pilot they will be developing in the lab and a link to a narrative short directed by the intended director of the project.
 This can be from the writer-director or the director on the team.
 The short does not have to relate in any way to the feature or pilot.
-We are asking for the short only to determine that the director has the chops to make a feature or pilot.
-Finalists will be contacted starting in early December for a Zoom conversation to go over goals for the lab and to determine if they are the right fit.
+We are asking for the short only to confirm that the director has the chops to make a feature or pilot.

 Cost

-For the Writer’s Boot Camp: $150 per script payable in full before the first of four sessions.
+For the Writer’s Boot Camp: $200 per script payable in full September 25th.

-For the FS2P Lab: $1,350 per project payable in either three or six installments.
+For the FS2P Lab: $1,500 per project payable in six $250 installments.
 Payment in full before the beginning of the lab will be discounted by $50.
-The first payment is due December 15 so that participation is confirmed and scripts may be released to all participants.
+The first payment is due December 16th so that participation is confirmed and scripts may be released to all participants.

 Should more than one team member wish to participate in a given section (for example, perhaps both the director and the producer wish to take “The Numbers”), the “additional” team member may participate at a reduced rate, to be determined on a case by case basis.
 Please contact us at fs2pnywift@gmail.com.